Curriculum

 How the music curriculum improves knowledge and skills

 The integral nature of music and the learner creates an enormously rich palette from which a child may access fundamental abilities such as: achievement, self-confidence, interaction with and awareness of others, and self-reflection.
 Music will also develop an understanding of culture and history, both in relation to children individually, as well as ethnicities from across the world.
 Children are able to enjoy music in as many ways as they choose – either as listener, creator or performer.
 They can dissect music and comprehend its parts.
 They can sing and feel a pulse.
-They have an understanding of how to further develop skills less known to them, should they ever develop an interest in their lives
+They have an understanding of how to further develop these skills outside of music lessons.

 Cultural Capital and Music

 Music is interpretive and allows children to lean through the expression of others (music appreciation) and themselves in creating their own compositions.
-In connection with St James’ church, spiritual songs form the main singing at the festivals of Harvest, Christmas and Easter.
+In connection with St James’ Church, spiritual songs form the main singing at the festivals of Harvest, Christmas and Easter.
 By organising visits by various artists ranging from Tudor ensembles to string quartets, the children gain a wide cultural awareness and learn about different points of history across the world.
-Weekly assemblies focus on songs to do with friendship, equality and navigating life.
+Weekly assemblies focus on songs to do with friendship, equality and navigating life, along with an introduction to the life and works of a diverse range of composers.
 We sing songs from a variety of cultural backgrounds and constantly update our catalogue.

 - Celebrating our talented children